anybill/documentation/api_vendor.md

 ## Bill API
 <p>
-  To add a Bill to a anybill User <b>only</b> the post bill endpoint has to be implemented.
+  To add a bill to a anybill user, <b>only</b> the post bill endpoint has to be implemented.
 </p>
 <p>
-  For more information have a look at the OpenAPI Specifications.
+  Please check out the OpenAPI specifications for more information.
 </p>

 ## Store API